KarthikRaman01/DesignPatterns/bin/com/designpatterns/creational/ReadMe.txt

 Use Doublc checked locking or Bill Pugh Approach
 Bill Pugh Apporach - widely used, thread safe, doesn't use synchronization, faster and only creates the instance when the client needs it - Recommended

+Builder Pattern
+Useful when creating the object is complex and is independent of the assembly of the parts of the object